ECMA-262-3 in detail. Chapter 5. Functions.

 };

-If FE has a name, it can be difficult to distinguish it from a FD.
-However, if you know the definition, this distinguishing becomes obvious and simple: FE is always in the expression position.
-In the following example we can see various ECMAScript expressions where related with them functions are FE:
+When a FE is assigned a name it can be difficult to distinguish it from a FD.
+However, if you know the definition, it is easy to tell them apart: FE is always in the expression position.
+In the following example we can see various ECMAScript expressions in which all the functions are FE:

-Also in the definition is said that FE is created at the code execution stage and is not stored in the variable object.
-Let’s see this behavior on the example:
+The definition also states that FE is created at the code execution stage and is not stored in the variable object.
+Let’s see an example of this behavior:

 // FE is not available neither before the definition